varya/steroids/_posts/phonegap_on_steroids/2013-12-04-facebook-connect-plugin.markdown

 ### 3: Set up your Steroids project

-The plugin JavaScript files will be added automatically to your build.
-Just add `<script>` tags in your HTML to load the JS files.
+The plugin JavaScript files will be included automatically to your build.
+Just add the necessary `<script>` tags in your HTML to load the JS files:

 {% highlight html %}
 <script src="http://localhost/cdv-plugin-fb-connect.js"></script>
 <script src="http://localhost/facebook-js-sdk.js"></script>